Przedbórz: History

 In January 1940, the Germans established a ghetto where they gathered 4,600 Jews.
 In 1942, the Germans liquidated the ghetto and all Jews were murdered at Treblinka extermination camp.
-After the war, in 1945, 9 Jews returned to Przedbórz, they were later attacked by antisemitic members of the NSZ; similar fates befell other Polish Jews in the post-war era.
+After the war, in 1945, 9 Jews returned to Przedbórz, they were later attacked by antisemitic members of the NSZ.
 The Jews were tied and taken away in a lorry to a forest in Radoszyce, where they were shot.
 It is not known if there were other survivors.